 Connecting to the Admin Dashboard

-The Admin Dashboard is served from the gloo-mesh-console service on port 8090.
+The Admin Dashboard is served from the dashboard service on port 8090.
 You can connect using the

 Once the port-forwarding starts, you can open your browser and connect to http://localhost:8090.
 You will be taken to a webpage that looks similar to this: